 H-1B employees can do only the work that is listed on their H-1B petition.
-The employer (department), title, duties, and location of the job must match what the petition says.
+The employer (department), title, duties, and location of the job (including working remotely/telecommuting from another city) must match what the petition says.
 If the job changes, the department may need to file a new H-1B petition.

 Learn how to maintain H-1B status

 Dual intent and permanent residence

 H-1B employees may choose to pursue permanent residence in the United States.
 This is different from other visa categories, which require you to prove that you plan to return to your home country after your program ends.
 Because H-1B status enables you to come here with “dual intent,” many scholars believe that the H-1B offers an easier pathway to permanent residence than other visas do.